titilambert/shinken-manual/source/06_advancedtopics/part-problemsandimpacts.rst

 The main role of this feature is to allow users to have the same correlation views in the console than they got in the notifications.

-From now, users won’t get notified if there was a dependency problem or example (a host in DOWN make the service notifications to not be send for example).
+From now, users won"t get notified if there was a dependency problem or example (a host in DOWN make the service notifications to not be send for example).
 But in the console, we still got some green and red indicators: the scheduler waited for actual checks to put the elements in a UNKNOWN or UNREACHABLE state when he already know that there was a dependency problem.

-Now it’s smart enough to put such states to elements that we know the check will fail.
+Now it"s smart enough to put such states to elements that we know the check will fail.
 An example?

 Imagine such a parent relations between hosts: